wowsinfo/WoWs-Info-Seven/extra/diary.md

 ### What to do tomorrow?
 ~~~

+## 14/12/2019
+### What have I done?
+`Settings` has been updated to show a section list but is it really a good idea?
+`AppLogo` now takes a `size` and version number is added as well.
+### What to do tomorrow?
+First meeting with senpai and some dicussions on some topics.

 ## 06/12/2019
 ### What have I done?
 `Setup` has been added but it only has 3 titles now without any functionalities.
 Privacy policy & term of use were added (template only) but three languages are too much...